5 Tips to Prep for the MCAT During the School Year

 As much as it pains us to say, summer is coming to an end and school is about to start.
 You might already be wondering how you’re going to juggle your full course load while still building up your medical school application resume.
 However, there’s also one big hurdle you have to cross before you start thinking about applying: the Medical School Admissions Test.

 Let’s face it, the MCAT is a difficult exam to study for at any time.
 It gets harder when you try to prep for it while you’re still in school.
-Fortunately, it’s definitely not impossible, and with the help of the below tips, you’ll be able to enter the room on your MCAT test date confidently and well prepared.
+Fortunately, it’s definitely not impossible, we have an MCAT online prep course that is flexible for anyone’s schedule, and with the help of the below tips, you’ll be able to enter the room on your MCAT test date confidently and well prepared.

 1. Accept Your Fate Now